mntshoana/tradebot/README.md

 # Tradebot
-This is project is aimed at customizing an application, using c++.
+This project is aimed at customizing an application, using c++.
 Hopefully, this can grow into an automated trading bot.

 This project was created using c++ for the sole purpose of :
     - using REST api